 Testing is available by appointment only.
-To schedule, please contact base training at 321-494-3440/2072.
+To schedule, please contact Base Training at 321-494-3440/2072.
 Note: CDC testing is scheduled by the Unit and Additional Duty Training Managers.
-Testing days are set for Tuesdays and Wednesdays at 7:30 am.
+Testing days are set for Wednesdays at 7:30 am.

-- How to order your Course 14/15 exams (must login from .mil computer)
+- How to order Course 14/15 exams (must login from .mil computer)

 - AFCT: Armed Forces Classification Test: Evaluates airmen in the same four aptitude areas as the ASVAB (i.e., the MAGE composites).
 These aptitude areas relate to training success in particular groups of AFSs.
 Minimum scores are required for entry into certain AFSs that indicate the likelihood of training success in the AFS (this test is for those that have already taken the ASVAB and have entered the US military).